 Alterations in brain serotonin levels are thought to contribute to diverse aspects of eating disorders, including binge eating, perfectionism, impulsivity, and mood-regulation problems.

 While the MAO-A gene is just one small piece of the serotonin puzzle, we get clues based on how the MAO-A gene is affected by estrogen and more relevant in women.
-The MAO-A gene is unique in that both the normal genotype and the homozygous genotype are relevant.
-The normal TT genotype is connected to a slow activity of MAO-A and the homozygous GG genotype is connected to a fast activity of MAO-A in terms of breaking down serotonin and estrogen.
+The MAO-A gene is unique in that both the wild-type genotype and the homozygous genotype are relevant.
+The wild-type TT genotype is connected to a slow activity of MAO-A and the homozygous GG genotype is connected to a fast activity of MAO-A in terms of breaking down serotonin and estrogen.
 Since MAO-A is in the estrogen and serotonin pathway, estrogen levels have a large effect on MAO-A activity.
 Serotonin acts as either an appetite suppressant or a neurotransmitter that craves sugar and carbs depending on its level in the gut and brain.

 For females, knowing if your estrogen runs on the high or low side throughout the month can tell you a lot about serotonin because serotonin mirrors estrogen levels.
 When serotonin drops off too much along with estrogen during a monthly cycle, cravings for sugar and carbohydrates become very strong.
 Why?
 Starchy carbohydrates boost serotonin.
 Tryptophan from protein passes more successfully across the blood-brain barrier in the presence of starchy carbohydrates, satisfying the brain and telling you that you’re full.
 Without carbohydrates, tryptophan from protein struggles to compete without other amino acids.
 At Thanksgiving, eating turkey without the mashed sweet potatoes is doing your brain a disservice and may cause a desire to eat a whole pie later.

 When serotonin levels are the issue with an individual struggling with weight, a low-carb diet may not be a wise choice for weight and mental health.
-Another connection I’ve seen here is with the homozygous MTHFR 1298 genotype, which requires a lower protein intake due to elevated ammonia levels from a higher protein intake (if there is a slow GAD1 gene function, this also increases glutamate levels).
+Another connection I’ve seen here is with the homozygous MTHFR 1298 genotype, which requires a lower protein intake due to elevated ammonia levels from a higher protein intake (if there is a slow GAD1 and BDNF gene function, this also increases glutamate levels).
 If you see a pattern of low serotonin combined with the MTHFR 1298 homozygous genotype and variants in GAD1 or BDNF, then it may be more beneficial for a person’s meal should be weighted with less protein on the plate, sufficient carbohydrates and healthy fats based on their genotype for the healthy serotonin and glutamate levels.

 If you are the type of person that finds yourself craving something sweet in the afternoon, you may require more complex carbohydrates to suppress hunger.
 The trick is choosing the nutrient-dense complex carbohydrate, not the cookie, muffin, donut or candy bar.
 Stress will also create a higher craving for these foods due to the effect of stress on serotonin levels.
 Since melatonin is downstream in the serotonin pathway, avoiding carbohydrates at night could also negatively affect your sleep.